gcftaskforce/kdb-site-cms/README.md

 The *Partnerships* database is a later addition to the *Knowledge Database*.
 In addition to the features outlined above, *insert* and *delete* capability must be provided.

+Partnerships introduce several additional considerations.
+These are detailed below using annotated screenshots.

 ## Implementation

 Implementation is accomplished by displaying a small contextual panel of buttons/badges for each *editable* field.
 Note that *derived* fields (e.g. *Deforestation Trend*) are not editable and do not display a contextual panel.